Signature invariants of monomial ideals: Introduction

 {\bf Theorem~\ref{sgn-invariants}}\textit{\ Let $I$ be a monomial ideal of $R$ of height at least $2$.
 The following hold. \begin{enumerate} \item[\rm(a)] ${\rm depth}(R/I)={\rm depth}(R/{\rm sgn}(I))$. \item[\rm(b)] ${\rm dim}(R/I)={\rm dim}(R/{\rm sgn}(I))$. \item[\rm(c)] $R/I$ is Cohen--Macaulay $($resp.
 Gorenstein$)$ if and only if $R/{\rm sgn}(I)$ is Cohen--Macaulay $($resp.
 Gorenstein$)$. \item[\rm(d)] ${\rm reg}(R/I)\geq{\rm reg}(R/{\rm sgn}(I))$. \end{enumerate} }

-As a consequence, we recover two results of Gimenez at al. \cite{cm-oriented-trees} comparing the Cohen--Macaulay property of squarefree monomial ideals obtained by assigning positive weights to the variables of the ring $R$ (Corollaries~\ref{coro1} and \ref{oct20-17}).
+As a consequence, we recover two results of Gimenez at al. \cite{cm-oriented-trees}.
+One of them, comparing the Cohen--Macaulay property of squarefree monomial ideals obtained by assigning positive weights to the variables of the ring $R$, and the other comparing the Cohen--Macaulay property of certain weighted oriented graphs (Corollaries~\ref{coro1} and \ref{oct20-17}).

 We come to our main result on the depth of quotient rings of monomial ideals that gives a positive answer to a recent conjecture of Ibarguen et al. \cite[Conjecture~5.1]{signature}.

 \textbf{Theorem~\ref{depth=sgn}}\textit{ Let $I$ be a non-principal monomial ideal of $R$.
 Then,